 Magnesium and Mask

-I love a bath at the end of the day, but a bath with magnesium or salts is a great way to get some crucial minerals back in your body and also help you sleep better that night.
-I am currently a big fan of the REN Anti -Fatigue range including their body scrub with magnesium salts.
-I also love a bath / face mask combo and depending on how my skin is on the day I will pop a brilliantly hydrating mask to help bring some extra moisture to my skin or a brightening mask to get rid of that dull skin vibe.
+Who doesn’t love a bath at the end of the day!
+However, a bath with magnesium or salts is a great way to get some crucial minerals back in your body and also help you sleep better that night.
+I am currently a big fan of the REN Anti-Fatigue range including their body scrub with magnesium salts.
+Not going to lie, I am also love a bath / face mask combo.
+Depending on how my skin is on the day I will pop a brilliantly hydrating mask to help bring some extra moisture to my skin or a brightening mask to get rid of that dull skin vibe.
 I love to kick-start this process with my De Mamiel Restorative Cleansing Balm which is so uplifting and reviving.
 Take some extra time to do a little facial massage to really help boost the circulation.

 Nothing says tired skin like dry skin, so when it comes to faking having that “I’ve slept for a good 8 hours” skin it is all about the exfoliation and moisturisation.
 I have a couple of favourites when it comes to getting rid of dull and old skin cells.
 The Tata Harper Resurfacing Mask is a new addition to my bathroom shelf, is easy to use and makes such a difference.
 If you prefer a liquid style product then I would recommend the award-winning Liquid Gold by Alpha H. I like to use either of these three times a week.